Freedom and Equality for all – not for some.

 Religious individuals and groups would enjoy the right to promote conversation that increases homophobic and transphobic violence.

-There is no evidence Christians suffer violence for their faith in Australia as LGBTIQ Australians do for their sexuality or identity.
+There is no evidence Christians suffer violence for their faith in Australia s LGBTIQ Australians do for their sexuality or identity.

 What happens if the government grants this religious privilege?